Is Gravity Forms not sending email from your site?

 When email logging is enabled, the plugin will record the headers and the status in the WordPress dashboard.
 You can search to find specific messages and check the status.

-The filters here at the top let you easily refine your search.
+The filters at the top let you easily layer and refine your search.

-This is an awesome way to check if your emails were sent and delivered.
+This is an awesome way to check specific email logs.
 You can export your email logs to CSV or XLS and use the data in your own tools and dashboards.

 For privacy reasons, the default logging option won’t save the entire contents of your form entries.
 If you want to save all the entry details, there’s a separate setting in the plugin that will allow you to do that.